pa4080/mw-PrivateWikiAccessControl/README.md

 * [[:Категория:Example_3]]
 ````

-If the page `MediaWiki:InternalWhitelistCAT` exist and it is not epmpty its content willl be procesed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will add these items (members, pages) to the serialized array stored in the file `$IP/cache/PWAC_WhitelistPages.txt`.
-Thus, when the content of the file is assigned to the array `$wgWhitelistRead` (within `Localsettings.php`) all members of the listed categories will become whitelisted for public access.
+If the page `MediaWiki:InternalWhitelistCAT` exist and it is not epmpty its content willl be procesed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will append these items (members, pages) to the serialized array stored in the file `$IP/cache/PWAC_WhitelistPages.txt`.
+Thus, when the content of the file is assigned to the array `$wgWhitelistRead` (within `Localsettings.php` as it is shown above) all members of the listed categories will become whitelisted for public access.

-When `MediaWiki:InternalWhitelistAPI` is read, all lines that doesn't start with one or more wildcards will be ignored (`* [[:Category:...]]`).
+When `MediaWiki:InternalWhitelistCAT` is read, all lines that doesn't start with one or more wildcards will be ignored (`* [[:Category:...]]`).
 Sou you can add comments and headings inside that page.
 You need to create the page `MediaWiki:InternalWhitelistCAT` manually.

 ### MediaWiki:InternalWhitelistAPI > $IP/cache/PWAC_WhitelistApi.txt